markcollinscope/RUBY-MARS-ROVER-ARTICLE-SUPPORT-CODE/README.md

 3. Change the use of ":north" and use constants instead - e.g. Directions::NORTH.
 Mistypings like "Directions::NRTH" would be picked up by the intepreter, whereas mistyping ":nrth" would lead to a less obvious run-time error.

-4. And/or: subclass Hash to make SafeHash - and use this in the various lookup tables that are used (DIRECTIONS, etc).
-SafeHash would generate an "InvalidKeyException" if the key wasn't found in the Hash (rather than returning a Nil pointer) this would aid debugging if :nrth was mispealt!

-5. The code uses camelCase convention.
+Finally, the code uses camelCase convention.
 This is a personal preference, however some prefer the (not) camel_case convention.
 Ultimately this is a matter for project standards - either could be used.